Biological Materials Requiring Incineration

 Packaging Instructions for Incineration

-- Twist the top of each bag closed and securely tape handle and corresponding incineration tag with duct tape.
+- Twist the top of each bag closed and secure it with tape or a plastic cable tie.

 - Double bag as necessary to prevent leakage and/or protrusion of sharp edges.